| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 bmat

-"I" for standard problems or "G" for
+for standard problems or "G"

 generalized problems.
-The default is "I".
+The default is "I"

 which

-"LM").
+).
 For real, symmetric problems, which must be one of

-the following: "LA" (largest amplitude), "SA" (smallest
+the following: "LA"

-amplitude), "LM" (largest magnitude), "SM" (smallest
+(largest magnitude), "SM"

-magnitude), or "BE" (both ends of the spectrum).
+(both ends of the spectrum).
 For

 non-symmetric or complex problems, which must be one of these:

-"LM" (largest magnitude), "SM" (smallest magnitude), or
+(largest magnitude), "SM"

-"LR" (largest real), "SA" (smallest real), "LI"
+(largest real), "SA"

-(largest imaginary), or "SI" (smallest imaginary).
-The default
+(largest imaginary), or "SI"

-is "LA" for symmetric problems and "LR" for the
+for symmetric problems and "LR"

 others.